salogranada/Robotics-Test-Integration-Engineer/docs/homework.md

 Respond below in the same solution branch every questions.
 In case your answer isn't in this file, it'll not be valid:

-5. [C++] What is the mean of the number "15" used in the pthread_kill inside the destructor method?
+1. [C++] What is the mean of the number "15" used in the pthread_kill inside the destructor method?

-6. [C++] Why are we using UniquePointer instead of SharedPointers to publish a ROS2 message?
+2. [C++] Why are we using UniquePointer instead of SharedPointers to publish a ROS2 message?

-7. [C++] Why are we using a m_multi_sound variable?
+3. [C++] Why are we using a m_multi_sound variable?
 Explain ...

-8. [C++] Why are we freeing the memory allocated by raw pointer "buff" variable and not freeing the memory allocated by the Shared and Unique Pointers?
+4. [C++] Why are we freeing the memory allocated by raw pointer "buff" variable and not freeing the memory allocated by the Shared and Unique Pointers?
 (HARD)

+5. [C++] Why should we use a "member variable" (persistent over the class) to storage the integral error? `m_vx_int_error`

+6. [Control] What is the function of the FeedForward?

+7. [ROS2] What is the purpose of CascadeLifecycleNode type nodes?

+8. [Robotics] Why is a global and a local odometry calculated?

+9. [Robotics] If the robot has 4 differential wheels, what type of chassis is it?

 10. [Docker] Explain with your own words what is the instructions `apt-get autoremove && apt-get clean -y for?`